-What does a Special Effects Makeup Designer do?
+What is a Special Effects Makeup Designer?

 What Is a Special Effects Makeup Designer?